 Biblical Hebrew I (OT 312) provides an introduction to the Hebrew alphabet, basic vocabulary, grammar, and syntax of the language in which the majority of the Old Testament was written.
 The language is explored within the biblical text.
 This online course is built around Biblingo software.

-Online - every year
+3 credit hrs Online - every year

-Biblical Hebrew II (OT 312) is a continuation of Biblical Hebrew I with an emphasis on reading and translating Old Testament texts.
+Biblical Hebrew II (OT 313) is a continuation of Biblical Hebrew I with an emphasis on reading and translating Old Testament texts.
+3 credit hrs